PascalLeMerrer/blog-source/content/post/react-native-5.md

 ## Conclusion

+Not so much to say on this part...
-React Native provides a simple way to reproduce this Android common feature.
+React Native provides a simple way to reproduce this Android basic feature.

 In the suite of these series, I will stop adding features to the app.
 Now, it's about time building an iOS version!